FastLED/FastLED/README.md

 your RGB values, as well as low level classes for abstracting out access to pins and SPI hardware, while still keeping things as fast as possible.

-Quick note for people installing from GitHub repo zips, rename the folder "FastLED" before copying it to your Arduino/libraries folder.
-GitHub likes putting `-branchname` into the name of the folder, which unfortunately makes Arduino cranky!

 We have multiple goals with this library:

 * Quick start for new developers - hook up your LEDs and go, no need to think about specifics of the LED chipsets being used